Alpheratz: Variability of primary

 α Andromedae has been reported to be slightly variable, but observations from 1990 to 1994 found its brightness to be constant to within less than 0.01 magnitude.
 However, Adelman and his co-workers have discovered, in observations made between 1993 and 1999 and published in 2002, that the mercury line in its spectrum at 398.4 nm varies as the primary rotates.
 This is because the distribution of mercury in its atmosphere is not uniform.
 Applying Doppler imaging to the observations allowed Adelman et al. to find that it was concentrated in clouds near the equator.
 Subsequent Doppler imaging studies, published in 2007, showed that these clouds drift slowly over the star's surface.

 Observation

-Andromeda constellation. α Andromedae, labeled Sirrah, is at the lower right of the constellation, bordering Pegasus.

-The location of α Andromedae in the sky is shown on the left.
+The location of α Andromedae in the sky is shown above.
 It can be seen by the naked eye and is theoretically visible at all latitudes north of 60° S. During evening from August to October, it will be high in the sky as seen from the northern midlatitudes.

 Optical companion

 The binary system described above has an optical visual companion, discovered by William Herschel on July 21, 1781.
 Designated as ADS 94 B in the Aitken Double Star Catalogue, it is a G-type star with an apparent visual magnitude of approximately 10.8.
-Although by coincidence it appears near to the other two stars in the sky, it's much more distant from Earth; the parallax observed by Gaia place this star more than 1,300 light years away.
+Although by coincidence it appears near to the other two stars in the sky, it is much more distant from Earth; the parallax observed by Gaia place this star more than 1,300 light years away.